Contracts (Rights of Third Parties) Act 1999: Background

 The historical doctrine of privity consisted of two rules.
-The first was that a third party may not have obligations imposed by the terms of a contract, and second was that a third party may not enforce a contract for which he has not provided consideration.
+The first was that a third party may not have obligations imposed by the terms of a contract, and the second was that a third party may not enforce a contract for which he has not provided consideration.
 The first rule was not contested, while the second was described as "one of the most universally disliked and criticised blots on the legal landscape".
 Originally, the second rule was not held to be valid.
 In the 17th century, a third party was allowed to enforce terms of a contract that benefited him, as shown in Provender v Wood [1627] Hetley 30, where the judgement stated that "the party to whom the benefit of a promise accrews, may bring his action".
 The first reversal of this law came in Bourne v Mason [1669] 1 Vent., where the Court of King's Bench found that a third party had no rights to enforce a contract that benefited him.
 This ruling was quickly reversed, and decisions immediately after used the original rule.

 Over the next 200 years, different judges provided different decisions as to whether or not a third party could enforce a contract that benefited them.
 The dispute ended in 1861 with Tweddle v Atkinson [1861] 121 ER 762, which confirmed that a third party could not enforce a contract that benefited him.
 This decision was affirmed by the House of Lords in Dunlop Pneumatic Tyre v Selfridge and Co Ltd [1915] AC 847 in 1915, where Lord Haldane stated that only a person who was party to a contract could sue on it.
 This version of the doctrine is commonly known as the original or basic doctrine.